 We need to keep in mind the very important points from the Modest Vehicle teachings.
 For instance, the Modest Vehicle includes the various teachings on impermanence and on the four placements of close mindfulness – the ways to place our mindfulness closely on four different types of objects.
 These are extremely important points that we all need to realize and put into practice.

 There are some who look at the Vast Vehicle teachings in terms of its instructions concerning the behavior and actions of the dedicated bodhisattvas.
-Then they look at the Modest Vehicle teachings in terms of its emphasis on training in the Vinaya rules of ethical self-discipline.
+Then they look at the Modest Vehicle teachings in terms of their emphasis on training in the Vinaya rules of ethical self-discipline.
 They then put down either one or the other, thinking that the two sets of teachings do not fit harmoniously together.
 Such prejudiced attitude also ruins any possibilities for success.

 We need to realize that all these points in Buddha’s teachings need equally to be put into practice, and they need to be put into practice in their proper order.
 When we follow them in a graduated or graded order, this makes it easier to gain realizations of them.
 This is because the realizations will then come about in their proper graded order.
 By following in this way, we can make full use of the working bases of our precious human lives with all their respites and enrichments for Dharma practice, and reach an enlightened state.